William S. Boyd School of Law

 The William S. Boyd School of Law is the law school of the University of Nevada, Las Vegas (UNLV) and the only law school in Nevada.
 It is named after William S. Boyd, a Nevada attorney and co-founder of Boyd Gaming Corporation who provided the initial funding for the school.
 The school opened in 1998 and graduated its first class in 2001.

 The school has held American Bar Association accreditation since 2003 and joined the Association of American Law Schools in 2004.

-In 2023, U.S. News & World Report ranked the law school's full-time program at No. 67 and its part-time program at No. 20 among more than 200 law schools in the United States.
+In 2023, U.S. News & World Report ranked the law school's full-time program at No. 67 among 196 ranked full-time U.S. law schools and its part-time program at No. 20 among 70 ranked part-time U.S. law schools.
+Although it has gone down in ranking and now sits at 89th for its full-time program, the law school has risen to 8th for its part-time program.

 History

 In 1997, then Governor Bob Miller signed into law a bill authorizing the creation of the William S. Boyd School of Law of the University of Nevada, Las Vegas (UNLV).
 One year later, in 1998, the Boyd School of Law opened its doors to 140 charter class students and the school moved into its permanent facilities in August 2002.
 In 2000, the school secured provisional American Bar Association (ABA) accreditation and, in February 2003, secured full ABA accreditation.
 The first class graduated from the Boyd School of Law in May 2001.
 In January 2004, the William S. Boyd School of Law of the University of Nevada, Las Vegas joined the Association of American Law Schools.

 The current dean is Leah Chan Grinvald.